kaspermeerts/supermarioland/README.md

 A quick and dirty Python script `coverage.py` is provided to estimate how much of the ROM has been disassembled

-* Bank 0: about half
+* Bank 0: about three quarters
 * Bank 1-3: nothing yet
 * High RAM: 33 out of 127 bytes identified